-- Familiarity with the New York State, New York City, and other local policy contexts that affect early childhood (with emphasis on birth-to-3).
+- Familiarity with the New York State, New York City, and other local policy contexts that affect early childhood (with emphasis on infants/toddlers).

-- At least 2-3 years of experience conducting education policy and data analysis, preferably with a focus on infants/toddlers.
+- At least 2-3 years of experience conducting policy and advocacy with a focus on infants/toddlers.

-- Ability to work independently and collaboratively to support early childhood policy advocacy, often in time-sensitive situations.
+- Ability to work independently and collaboratively to advance early childhood policy advocacy, often in time-sensitive situations.

 - Ability to work on and manage multiple projects with quick turnarounds and pivot among priorities.